 One of the arguments that will probably perpetuate all of human history is which season is the “best”.
 Summer lovers will bring evidence of vacations and fun times at the beach or pool.
 Spring lovers will brag about the beautiful flowers and perfect temperature days.

-Fall lovers will go on about the changing of the colors, great jacket choices, and pumpkin-flavored foods.
+Fall lovers will go on about the changing of colors, great jacket choices, and pumpkin-flavored foods.
 Winter lovers will usually base their argument around Christmas and New Year’s.

 All of the seasons have their drawbacks too.
 Summer can sometimes be too hot, where you feel like you’re melting.
-Spring brings allergies and is a welcome back party for mosquitoes.
+Spring brings allergies and is a welcome-back party for mosquitoes.
 Fall can simply be too confusing, as you don’t know whether you should grab a jacket or head outside in shorts.
 Winter…well, winter brings a ton of problems with it.

 Your house is going to feel the effects of the weather throughout the whole year, but winter brings a whole set of unique problems.
 You’re not going to be able to control the temperature outside, the howling winds, or the snowfall, but there are definitely some preventive steps you can take to prepare for winter.
+One of the first things to do is to check your HVAC system and ensure they are working and clean before the winter hits.
+Proper maintenance and having your AC clean on time will prolong the life of your HVAC and sustain its efficiency for an extended period.
+You may seek professional help from AC TEX to check your AC system

 In order to make sure your house is best-taken care of and doesn’t become a fire risk, check off the items on this list so you can go back to enjoying your hot chocolate and Christmas music.